IamSamD/2nd-line-training/REST-api/README.md

 There are many tools you can use to send HTTP requests to a REST API.
 You can use command line tools like:

-**curl**

-[curl](https://curl.se/) is included out of the box if using bash or PowerShell

-curl is most commonly used for when you want to quickly make HTTP requests form the command line or want to make HTTP requests in a bash script.

 <br>

 **PowerShell**